Industrial Workers of the World: Government suppression

 Based in large measure on the documents seized September 5, one hundred and sixty-six IWW leaders were indicted by a Federal Grand Jury in Chicago for conspiring to hinder the draft, encourage desertion, and intimidate others in connection with labor disputes, under the new Espionage Act.
 One hundred and one went on trial en masse before Judge Kenesaw Mountain Landis in 1918.
 Their lawyer was George Vanderveer of Seattle.
-They were all convicted—including those who had not been members of the union for years—and given prison terms of up to twenty years.
-Sentenced to prison by Judge Landis and released on bail, Haywood fled to the Soviet Union where he remained until his death.

 In 1917, during an incident known as the Tulsa Outrage, a group of black-robed Knights of Liberty tarred and feathered seventeen members of the IWW in Oklahoma.
 The attack was cited as revenge for the Green Corn Rebellion, a preemptive attack caused by fear of an impending attack on the oil fields and as punishment for not supporting the war effort.
 The IWW members had been turned over to the Knights of Liberty by local authorities after they were beaten, arrested at their headquarters and convicted of the crime of vagrancy.
 Five other men who testified in defense of the Wobblies were also fined by the court and subjected to the same torture and humiliations at the hands of the Knights of Liberty.

-In 1919, an Armistice Day parade by the American Legion in Centralia, Washington, turned into a fight between legionnaires and IWW members in which four legionnaires and a Centralia deputy sheriff were shot dead.
-Which side initiated the violence of the Centralia massacre is disputed.
+In 1919, an Armistice Day parade by the American Legion in Centralia, Washington, turned into a fight between legionnaires and IWW members in which four legionnaires were shot.
+Which side initiated the violence of the Centralia massacre is disputed, though there had been previous attacks on the IWW hall and businessmen's association had made threats against union members.
 A number of IWWs were arrested, one of whom, Wesley Everest, was lynched by a mob that night.

-Members of the IWW were prosecuted under various State and federal laws and the 1920 Palmer Raids singled out the foreign-born members of the organization.
+A bronze plaque honoring the IWW members imprisoned and lynched following the Centralia Tragedy was dedicated in the city's George Washington Park on November 11, 2023.
+A request was delivered to Washington Governor Inslee requesting posthumous pardons for the eight IWW members who were convicted.
+A rededication was held in June 2024 after the plaque was installed on a 7,500 lb granite block base.
+The color and carved style was an intentional match of the base of the American Legion memorial, The Sentinel.
+The $20,000 funding for the overall project, and the labor involved, was done mostly by union organizations or workers.